ManhTrinhNguyen/Infrastructure-as-code-Terraform/README.md

 This is a best part of Terraform .
 Even though it took sometime to put together all this configuration and go through all the attribute I only have that time investment once, I only need to configure all these understand all these attributes once so once I have the configuration set up here, I just do apply and can spin up the whole Cluster again without doing any manual work and when i done I just destroy it

+## Control-Plane-Worker-Node-Communication

+#### EKS Cluster Architecture

+An EKS consist of 2 VPCs, 1 VPC managed by AWS that run a Control Plane, 1 VPC of the User (my account) that run a Worker Nodes (EC2 Isntances) where containers run as well as other AWS infrastructure (like load balancer) used by Cluster .

+All the Worker Nodes need a ability to connect to managed API server endpoint.
+This Connection allow Worker Nodes to register itself with the Kubernetes Control Plane and recieved request to run application pod

+The Worker Nodes connec either to the public endpoint, or through EKS-managed Elastic Network Interface (ENI) that are place in my AWS Account Subnet that I provide when create Cluster .
+The Route that Worker Node take to connect determine by whether I have enable or disable the Private Endpoint for my Cluster .
+Even when private endpoint is disabled, EKS still provision ENIs to allow for actions that originate from the Kubernetes API server to Worker Nodes, such as `kubectl exec` `kubectl logs`

+#### The order of Operation for Worker Node to come online and start receiving commands from Control Plane is

+EC2 Instance Start .
+Kubelet and Kubernetes Agents are started as a part of boot process on each Instance .

+Kubelet reach out to Kubernetes Cluster Endpoint to register the Node .
+It connect to Public Endpoint outside of the VPC or to Private Endpoint within the VPC

+Kubelet receives API commands and send regular status and heartbeat to the endpoint .
+When I query API-Server (kubectl get nodes), I see the latest status that each Node's Kubelet has report back to API server

+If Node unable to reach cluster endpoint, it is unable to register with the Control Plane thus unable to receives command to start and stop the Pod .
+If new nodes are unable to connect, this prevents you from being able to use these nodes as part of the cluster.

+#### Networking Mode

+EKS has two ways of controlling access to the cluster endpoint.
+Endpoint access control lets you configure whether the endpoint is reachable from the public internet or through your VPC.
+You can enable the public endpoint (default), private endpoint, or both endpoints at the same time.
+When the public endpoint is enabled, you can also add CIDR restrictions, which allow you to limit the client IP addresses that can connect to the public endpoint.

+**Communication from Worker Nodes to the Control Plane**

+When a worker node joins an EKS cluster, it needs to connect to the Kubernetes API server to register itself and receive instructions.
+This communication path depends on the cluster's endpoint access configuration:​

+Public Endpoint Only: Worker nodes communicate with the API server over the internet via the public endpoint.
+This requires the nodes to have a route to the internet, typically through a NAT gateway or an internet gateway. ​

+Private Endpoint Enabled: EKS provisions Elastic Network Interfaces (ENIs) in your VPC subnets, allowing worker nodes to communicate with the API server over the AWS private network.
+This setup doesn't require internet access for the nodes. ​

+The API server listens on port 443 (HTTPS), and worker nodes initiate outbound connections to this port to interact with the control plane.

+**Communication from the Control Plane to Worker Nodes**

+The control plane communicates with worker nodes primarily for tasks like executing commands (kubectl exec), fetching logs, and health checks.
+This communication is facilitated through the ENIs that EKS places in your VPC subnets.
+The control plane connects to the kubelet on each worker node over port 10250 (HTTPS). ​

+It's important to ensure that the security groups associated with your worker nodes allow inbound traffic on port 10250 from the control plane's ENIs.
+EKS manages these ENIs and their associated security groups to maintain secure communication.

+#### NAT gateway

+NAT Gateway Always Sits in a Public Subnet

+Because a NAT Gateway needs internet access, it must be in a public subnet that has:

+ - A route to the Internet Gateway (IGW)

+ - A public IP address assigned

+**What does it do?**

+A NAT Gateway allows:

+ - Instances in private subnets to initiate outbound connections to the internet

+ - But it blocks inbound connections from the internet

+For example:

+EC2s or EKS worker nodes in private subnets can pull images from DockerHub or ECR.
+But no one from the internet can directly reach those EC2s

+**How traffic flows:**

+Let’s say a node in the private subnet wants to pull an image:

+Node (in private subnet) sends request (e.g., to DockerHub)

+Route table sends traffic to NAT Gateway (in public subnet)

+NAT Gateway sends traffic out to the Internet Gateway

+The response comes back and is routed properly to the originating node